Silent Night, Deadly Night: Home media

 On December 5, 2017, Shout!
-Factory, under its Scream Factory label, released the film in a two-disc set collector's edition on Blu-ray and DVD.
-It contains the film remastered in a 4K resolution from the original negative sourced from the original R-rated theatrical cut while the unrated version used SD inserts.
-It also contained new special features such as an interview and audio commentary from actors Robert Brian Wilson and Linnea Quigley, co-executive producers Scott J. Schneid and Dennis Whitehead, writer Michael Hickey, music composer Perry Botkin, and editor Michael Spence.
-It also contained a new documentary on the making of the film entitled Slay Bells Ring: The Story of Silent Night, Deadly Night which included interviews from the cast and crew.
-The original theatrical trailer, radio and TV spots are included.
-It also contained the original special features from the 2003 and 2012 DVD and 2014 Blu-ray releases as well.
+Factory, under its Scream Factory label, released the film in a two-disc set collector's edition Blu-ray and DVD.
+It contains the film remastered in 4K resolution from the original negative sourced from the original R-rated theatrical cut, while the unrated version features SD inserts.
+It also contains new and archive special features.
+A limited edition deluxe offer from Scream Factory also included a collectible poster and 8 in figure of Billy holding his double-bit axe, limited to 2,000 units.
+Scream Factory later issued the film on 4K UHD Blu-ray on December 10, 2024.